The Board of Trustees for the American University of Afghanistan

 Farhad Azima is an international entrepreneur and business executive.
 For more than 30 years, Mr. Azima has held leadership positions in numerous industries, including commercial airlines, aircraft leasing, logistics, security, finance, and hotels.
 He has served in positions of trust and honor under presidents Ronald Reagan and Bill Clinton, and Governor Mel Carnahan of Missouri, as well as many of the Congressional leaders of the United States Senate and House of Representatives.
 President Clinton appointed him to the United States Economic Development Commission in 1999.
 In 1988, he was awarded the Ellis Island Medal of Honor and has also been honored for his significant role in economic development, in particular his pioneering development of the airline industry.
 Mr. Azima was presented the Award for Lifetime Achievement by William Jewell University in 1996.

-After the fall of the Taliban in 2001, the Bayat Family decided to embark on business endeavors that would bring about positive change to the development of Afghanistan.
+The Bayat Family has dedicated itself to engaging in philanthropic and business endeavors that would bring about positive contributions to the development of Afghanistan.
 Today, they are the name behind three of the largest organizations in Afghanistan: Afghan Wireless Communication Company (AWCC), Ariana Radio and Television Network (ATN), and the Bayat Foundation.
-Mariam is actively engaged with the Bayat Foundation and holds a Master Degree in International Relations and Diplomacy from Seton Hall University.

 Christian Destremau is a historian and writer.
 He co-authored Louis Massignon: Le Cheikh Admirable (written in 2005 with Jean Moncelon), which won the Grand Prix de la Biographie de l'Académie française.
 His most recent book is Ce que savaient les Alliés (What the Allies Knew), based on thousands of secret messages written by the German and Japanese militaries during World War Two, and unearthed by Mr. Destremau in the British Library.
 Mr. Destremau has been very active with Human Rights and has volunteered in Pakistan and Afghanistan.
 He has authored several books since.
 He is a partner with a venture capital firm in Paris.